 Child care is of paramount importance before, during, and after delivery.
 The reason for this is for the avoidance of child birth defects; which cannot be overemphasized.
 You can make Group B streptococcus claims if you believe you or your child is suffering the consequences of the negligent actions of your healthcare provider.

-Group B Streptococcus (GBS) is one of the various child birth defects that is either caused by lack of care for pregnant women or new infants.
+Group B Streptococcus (GBS) is one of the various child birth defects caused as a result of lack of care for either pregnant women or new infants.
 It is true some cases of Group B Streptococcus are unavoidable, but more often than not, medical negligence or carelessness can result in Strep B infection in babies.
-In such a case, you are within your right to make medical negligence claims.
+In such a case, you are within your rights to make Group B Streptococcus Claims.

 What is Group B Streptococcus?